dataArtisans/flink-training-web/exercises/rideSpeed.md

     </div>
     <div id="collapseThree" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingThree">
       <div class="panel-body" markdown="span">
 A `FlatMap` function receives a single input record and returns zero or more records.
-We use a `FlatMap` function for matching ride records, because we emit one pair of ride records for each end record, i.e., we do not emit a record for a start record.
+We use a `FlatMap` function to match ride start and end records, because we emit one pair of ride records for each end record, i.e., we do not emit a record for a start record.
 The start records are collected and indexed by their `taskId`, for example in a regular Java `HashMap<Integer, TaxiRide>`.
 If an end record arrives, the corresponding start record is removed from the `HashMap` and both, the start and the end record are returned from the `FlatMapFunction`.
       </div>
     </div>
   </div>